 About the Organization:

 New Moms strengthens families by partnering with young moms as they progress toward housing stability, economic mobility, and family well-being.
-New Moms is a nonprofit organization with a $8 million budget and a staff of nearly 60.
+New Moms is a nonprofit organization with an $8 million budget and a staff of over 60.
 At New Moms, young moms, 24 and under, take powerful first steps toward economic mobility and family well-being.
 Our 2-Generation approach puts families experiencing poverty in control of their goals and unleashes their potential.
 New Moms’ headquarters is located on the west side of Chicago in the Austin neighborhood.
 Our East Garfield Park location includes all Workforce Development programming as well as our social enterprise, Bright Endeavors, which provides paid transitional jobs for young moms.
 We also have an office in Oak Park serving the near western suburbs.

 Our Commitment to Equity:

 New Moms prioritizes racial equity as a strategic and organizational imperative.
 Strong candidates will be committed to integrating diversity, equity, and inclusion (DEI) values into their work goals and will be evaluated on their impact.

 About the Job:

 The Outreach Specialist is an integral member of the Family Support team in Chicago who works to support all outreach efforts to ensure New Moms programs are at full capacity.
 This position will lead efforts on outreach including community canvassing and fairs in the Western Suburbs.
 This position is also responsible for managing intake and inquiries for New Moms programming, as well as assisting participants and community members with transitional housing registration process.
 The Outreach Specialist will champion all New Moms values including our commitment to diversity, equity and inclusion, in both strategic planning and performance.
 This position is located at the main Austin location and spends considerable time in the western suburbs.
 Starting Salary: $40,000 - $42,000